dfravel/dfravel.github.io/_posts/2017-01-02-file-not-found.md

 	}
 ```

 It looked perfectly normal.
 There were no changes at all from the last time we ran this app.
-Granted, the app hadn't been used since April 2016 and it was a very Laravel versions back, but the controller and trait files hadn't been changed by me or Sue since we archived the app.
+Granted, the app hadn't been used since April 2016 and it was a few Laravel versions back, but the controller and trait files hadn't been changed by me or Sue since we archived the app.

 The trait itself was in the Traits folder with the correct namespacing: